Here are some tips to reduce your carbon footprint during Christmas and New Year

 3. Donate your excess holiday goods to a nonprofit location near you like a Habitat ReStore.

-Have clothes, furniture, appliances and other perfectly usable items that you’d like to recycle?
+Have clothes, furniture, appliances and other perfectly usable items that you’d like to donate?
 Drop them off at a local Habitat for Humanity Halton-Mississauga-Dufferin (Habitat HMD) Restore location.
 Tired of your typical holiday season decoration and you’d like to refresh your home’s look?
 You can also donate holiday season decor and donate Christmas decor at your local ReStore.
 The stores also sells a combination of Christmas and winter season home decor.

 Don’t have time to make the trip to a Restore?
 Schedule a pick up and we will come get your donations (applicable to areas covered such as Halton region, Mississauga or Orangeville).
 Those goods will be used to make sales in support of Habitat for Humanity‘s cause in addressing the housing crisis.